About Vovk.ts

-A conceptual back-end meta-framework for Next.js App Router, designed and developed by Andrey Gubanov .
-Built for efficiency and an unprecedented developer experience.
+Vovk.ts is a conceptual back-end meta-framework built on the Next.js App Router, designed and developed by Andrey Gubanov .
+It is built for efficiency and an exceptional developer experience.

 Features: